Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

     }
 }
 ```
-Here, **track_id** is the key where you would get it from the success response of the registration
+Here, **track_id** is the key you would get from the success response of the registration

 **Response:**